LOGIN - How to access and login to the online application system.

 Submitting your application

-Once you click Submit, you will be asked to enter payment information (i.e., a credit card number).
+Once you click Submit, you will be asked to enter payment information.
+The application fee is payable by credit card (Visa, MasterCard, American Express) and is non-refundable.

 The credit card used to pay your application fee does not need to be in your name.
 For example, if you do not have your own credit card, a relative or guardian’s card will be accepted.